-The International Place Value Chart is a table used to read and write large numbers according to the International Number System.
-It groups digits into periods such as Ones, Thousands, Millions, and Billions, making it easier to identify the value of digits based on their positions.
+The International Place Value Chart is a table used to understand large numbers in the International Number System.
+It groups digits into periods such as Ones, Thousands, Millions, and Billions.
 In this system, commas are placed after every three digits from right to left.
-Understanding the International Place Value Chart helps students read numbers in words, identify place values, write numbers in expanded form, and solve large-number problems.

-The basic International Place Value Chart contains 3 periods and 9 places.
-When extended to include Billions, it contains 4 periods and 12 places.
+The standard International Place Value Chart has 3 periods and 9 places.

 | Period | Places |